Marie Leszczyńska: Early life

 Born as a member of the House of Leszczyński, Maria Karolina Zofia Felicja Leszczyńska (Wieniawa) was the second daughter of Stanislaus I Leszczyński and his wife, Countess Catherine Opalińska.
 She had an elder sister, Anna Leszczyńska, who died of pneumonia in 1717.

 Maria's early life was troubled by her father's political misfortune.
 Ironically, the hopeless political career of King Stanislaus was eventually the reason why his daughter Maria was chosen as the bride of King Louis XV of France.
 Devoid of political connections, his daughter was viewed by the French as being free from the burden of international alliances.

 She was born in Trzebnica in Lower Silesia, the year before her father was made King of Poland by Charles XII of Sweden, who had invaded the country in 1704.
 In 1709, her father was deposed when the Swedish army lost the military upper hand in Poland, and the family was granted refuge by Charles XII in the Swedish city of Kristianstad in Scania.
-During the escape, Marie was separated from the rest of her family; she was later found with her nurse hiding in a crib in a stable, although another version claims it was actually a cave in an old mineshaft.
+During the escape, Maria was separated from the rest of her family; she was later found with her nurse hiding in a crib in a stable, although another version claims it was actually a cave in an old mineshaft.
 In Sweden, the family was welcomed by the queen dowager Hedwig Eleonora of Holstein-Gottorp and became popular members of society life on the estates of the nobility around Kristianstad.
 In 1712, they made an official visit to Medevi, the spa of the Queen Dowager.
-During this period in her life, Marie began speaking Swedish with a Scanian accent.
+During this period in her life, Maria began speaking Swedish with a Scanian accent.
 As Queen of France, she was known to welcome Swedish ambassadors to France with the phrase "Welcome, Dearest Heart!" in Swedish.